Dog Grooming 101

-If you have a very active dog, keep an eye on their paws.
-Periodically trim the hair that grows between their pads to prevent the hair from matting, or from sidewalk gunk and pesticides building up.
+If you have a very active dog, keep an eye on its paws.
+Periodically trim the hair that grows between their pads to prevent the hair from matting, or from sidewalk gunk and pesticide building up.

 Take a look at your dog’s face.
 If you see grime or gunk buildup around the eyes or nose, wipe ‘em.